pritam24355/Dropbox-Calculator-MEAN-/README.md

 # Lab1-Dropbox-Calc
-#Dropbox application using REST Services (Node.js and ReactJS)
+#Dropbox application using RESTful Services (Node.js and ReactJS)
+#Calculator application using RESTful Servicers(Node.js and ReactJS)